Click here for the Departmental policy on retaking courses with a lab component.

 A study of the fundamental principles of chemistry, with laboratory, for students planning to major in chemistry and others for whom the course is a departmental requirement.
 Offered Fall Semester only.

 CHEM 108 Principles of Chemistry and Quantitative Analysis (Gen. Ed.
-Goal 6, Lab)
+Domain II-B, Lab)

 A continuation of Principles of Chemistry covering the fundamental principles of chemistry with major emphasis on the theory and techniques of quantitative analysis, including an introduction to instrumentation.
 Laboratory.
 Offered Spring Semester only.